Melvin Gordon III Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 Matchup vs. Washington

-- Against the Football Team, Gordon has racked up 78 rushing yards in his lone career matchup, 78.0 more yards than his over/under in Sunday's game.
+- In his lone career matchup against them, Gordon notched 78 rushing yards against the Football Team, 78.0 more than his over/under in Sunday's game.

-- Gordon ran for a touchdown in that game against the Football Team.
+- Gordon ran for a touchdown in that outing against the Football Team.

 - Note: Gordon's stats vs. Football Team date back to 2016.